openharmony/docs/en/application-dev/reference/apis/js-apis-screen-lock.md

 onSystemEvent(callback: Callback&lt;SystemEvent&gt;): boolean

 Registers a callback for system events related to screen locking.
+This API can be called only by system screen lock applications.

 **System capability**: SystemCapability.MiscServices.ScreenLock